The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 If It Goes Wrong

-Most hidden-layer problems are not layout problems.
-They are usually too much writing, too many flaps, or a sticky note that has already done its temporary job.
+When a hidden layer fights back, look first for too much writing, too many flaps, or a sticky note that has already done its temporary job.

 Before You Close the Page